DirtyHairy/node-libxl/README.md

 # Credits

-Developed with kind support from XLWare.
+Developed with kind support from XLware.

 * Torben Fitschen wrote the install script which pulls the necessary libxl SDK before building.